Please view the rules and regulations below by clicking each bar.

 - Signs will be accurate and truthful.

-- Vendors who market their products as “organic” must provide proof of certification to Managing Director and have certificate on display.
+- Vendors who market their products as “organic” must provide proof of certification to Market Manager and have certificate on display.

 - Music played must not be disruptive to neighboring booths or to the overall market.